What’s next for Score in 2023

 The future of Score depends on community input.
 We were excited to engage in first round of interesting (and challenging) discussions, such as:

-You’ll find further discussion threads in our community Slack.
+You’ll find further discussion threads in the #score channel on the CNCF Slack.
 We’re looking forward to keeping the conversation going in 2023.

 Feature requests